otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

 Use this whenever while using an action to create an image you used append, it is also possible to limit the images fetched by using indexing.

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - file_name: Represents the file name to be loaded with the given extension
+ - indexes: The indexing to retrieve, specify indexes with comma separation, use negative or positive, or specify a range

 #### AIHub Expose Project Audio

 Retrieves a file that represents audio